bluepeter/alphagroove/README.md

 #### Entry Patterns

 - `quick-rise`: Detects a percentage rise in the first 5 minutes of trading (default: 0.3%)

   - Can be combined with the `--direction` parameter to interpret the pattern for long or short positions
   - For `--direction long`: Takes a long position at the peak of the rise (default)
   - For `--direction short`: Takes a short position at the peak of the rise

+- `quick-fall`: Detects a percentage fall in the first 5 minutes of trading (default: 0.3%)
+  - Can be combined with the `--direction` parameter to interpret the pattern for long or short positions
+  - For `--direction short`: Takes a short position at the bottom of the fall (default)
+  - For `--direction long`: Takes a long position at the bottom of the fall (buying the dip)

 #### Exit Patterns